United States Department of Justice

 The United States Department of Justice (DOJ) is an executive department of the United States federal government that oversees the domestic enforcement of federal laws and the administration of justice.
 It is equivalent to the justice or interior ministries of other countries.
-The department is headed by the U.S. attorney general, who reports directly to the president of the United States and is a member of the president's Cabinet.
-Pam Bondi has served as U.S. attorney general since February 4, 2025.
+The department is headed by the United States attorney general, who reports directly to the president of the United States and is a member of the president's Cabinet.
+Todd Blanche currently serves as the attorney general.

 The Justice Department contains most of the United States' federal law enforcement agencies, including the Federal Bureau of Investigation, the U.S. Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Drug Enforcement Administration, and the Federal Bureau of Prisons.
-The department also has eight divisions of lawyers who represent the federal government in litigation: the Criminal, Civil, Antitrust, Tax, Civil Rights, Environment and Natural Resources, National Security, and Justice Management Divisions.
-The DOJ includes the U.S. Attorneys' offices for each of the 94 U.S. federal judicial districts.
+The department also has eight divisions of lawyers who represent the federal government in litigation: the Criminal, Civil, Antitrust, Tax, Civil Rights, Environment and Natural Resources, National Security, and Justice Management divisions.
+The DOJ includes the United States attorneys' offices for each of the 94 United States federal judicial districts.

-The U.S. Congress created the Justice Department in 1870, during the Ulysses S. Grant administration.
+The United States Congress created the Justice Department in 1870, during the presidency of Ulysses S. Grant.
 Its functions originally date to 1789, when Congress created the office of the Attorney General.
+The department is headquartered in Washington, D.C. at the Robert F. Kennedy Department of Justice Building.

 History

-The office of the attorney general was established by the Judiciary Act of 1789 as a part-time job for one person, but grew with the bureaucracy.
-At one time, the attorney general gave legal advice to the U.S. Congress, as well as the president; however, in 1819, the attorney general began advising Congress alone to ensure a manageable workload.
+The office of the attorney general was established by the Judiciary Act of 1789.
 Until 1853, the salary of the attorney general was set by statute at less than the amount paid to other Cabinet members.
 Early attorneys general supplemented their salaries by running private law practices, often arguing cases before the courts as attorneys for paying litigants.
 The lightness of the office is exemplified by Edward Bates (1793–1869), attorney general under President Abraham Lincoln (1861–1864).
 Bates had only a small operation, with a staff of just six.
 Their main function was to generate legal opinions at the request of Lincoln and cabinet members and to handle occasional cases before the Supreme Court.
 However, Lincoln's cabinet was full of experienced lawyers who seldom felt the need to ask for his opinions.
 In addition, Bates had no authority over U.S. Attorneys across the country.
 The federal court system was handled by the Department of the Interior, and the Department of the Treasury handled claims.
 Most of the opinions turned out by Bates's office were of minor importance.
 Lincoln gave him no special assignments and did not seek his advice on Supreme Court appointments.
 Bates did have an opportunity to comment on general policy as a cabinet member with a strong political base, but he seldom spoke up.